shieldgenerator7/DnD-Stories/Wrenwood/Wrenwood.md

 “I’m happy doing any duty they need me to.”

 “You, happy?
 That’s the first I’m hearing of this!”
 His buddy laughed.

+Tak unloaded the brush into the compost pile and went back to patrol the perimeter.

 =======